|Rosemary and her guitar

 Audiences evidently have loved my voice and for years have told me I should be making recordings and appearing on television.
 Others tell me I should be performing more for children.
 I guess I never took all this too seriously as I kept on being a writer.
 Recently, in the last twenty-five years, I've been taking it a bit more seriously!
 Well, not too seriously, for I'm still a writer.
 But, I have done quite a few performances in all kinds of places, even for a wedding on a bluff while I stood precariously on a rock, and another on a beach with my feet in sand as the Harvest Moon rose over the horizon.
 And then there have been Celebrations of Life...

 Some Past Performances

 |Rosemary (right) clowning|

 with Bibble Squeek

-"One Seed" for schools in British Columbia and Ontario (2002 to present)
+"One Seed" for schools in British Columbia and Ontario, and for special events and concerts (2002 to present)